Modelizer/Laravel-Selenium/README.md

 ### Notes:
 1. You should have at least basic understanding of phpunit.
-2. Not all apis in [Laracasts Package](https://github.com/laracasts/Integrated/wiki/Learn-the-API) is integrated in this package, but soon will be.
+2. Not all APIs in [Laracasts Package](https://github.com/laracasts/Integrated/wiki/Learn-the-API) is integrated in this package, but soon will be.
-3. Right now only Mac and Chrome support is available (Support for Windows, Linux and other browers are in pipeline).
+3. Right now only Mac and Chrome support are available (Support for Windows, Linux, and other browsers are in pipeline).
 4. Selenium 2.53.1 and ChromeDriver 2.23 is been used.

 ### Installation guide: